CpanelInc/migrate-email/README.md

 # migrate-email

-A cPanel Plugin for migrating email from an IMAP service
+A cPanel Plugin for migrating email from an IMAP service.

 # Installation